tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ## HPKE Encryption with SealBase

 The SealBase(pkR, info, aad, pt) function is used to encrypt a plaintext pt to a recipient's public key (pkR).
+If "zip" parameter is present, compression is applied to the plaintext pt using the specified compression algorithm before invoking SealBase.

    Two cases of plaintext need to be distinguished: